EnriqueSolarte/hm3d_data_collector/README.md

 ### Data versioning

-All of the scenes in the data can be collected multiple times.
+All scenes in the data can be collected multiple times.
 Maybe we want to collect different rooms, or each time a different path.
 To keep track of this, we can use the `hm_data_version` parameter in `./examples/cfg.yaml`.
 For instance, if we want to collect the above scene but with version `1`, we can use the following command:

 ```shell
 python examples/collect_scene.py hm_split=minival hm_idx_scene=00800 hm_scene_name=TEEsavR23oF hm_data_version=1